lunchbag/hugo-blog/content/posts/company-of-one.md

 <img src="/uploads/calendar-1.png" style="border:0px;"/>

-Marketing pushes under my control, such as blog posts and product launches, are therefore always scheduled in the first few days of the month.
+As a result, I always schedule marketing pushes such as blog posts and product launches in the first few days of the month.
 When I came to this realization, my next Plaid bill went down for the first time.

 ## Merging marketing and engineering for a combo win